WePesa/strato-quarry/mempool-and-cache.md

    requires the VM to implement a handful of necessary functions to store and retrieve the Bagger state, and execute certain operations against a given StateRoot.
-These functions enable the Bagger MT to add new functionality to the VM, allowing simple interface to be used to work against the mempool and tx result cache.
+These functions enable the Bagger MT to add new functionality to the VM, allowing a simple interface to be used to work against the mempool and tx result cache.

 ## Implementation details